 How Often Should I Clean a Fly Screen?

-Knowing how to clean a fly screen is only part of the process – it is also important to know the frequency at which these screens need to be cleaned.
+Knowing how to clean a fly screen or insect screen is only part of the process – it is also important to know the frequency at which these screens need to be cleaned.

-One major factor that influences how often you should be cleaning your fixed or removable fly screens is location.
+One major factor that influences how often you should be cleaning your removable fly screens or fixed fly screens is location.
 Screens that are closer to the coastline are more susceptible to harsher environments – salt air can even corrode metal screens in certain situations.

 A general rule of thumb is to clean your fly screens every 3 months, increasing the frequency the closer you are to the coast.
 Properties in locations like Fremantle may want to clean these screens every month or two, while very coastal homes and businesses should be cleaning screens regularly – typically fortnightly or even weekly during certain months.

 When it comes to cleaning fly screens and security screens, going in blind or with a brief look through a guide is not the best idea.
 The point of cleaning these screens is to both renew their look and keep them in good condition so they don’t deteriorate.
 Here are some potential things to avoid when performing your screen cleaning.

 - Avoid using equipment and chemicals (even some mild detergent) that could potentially damage either the coating or material of the screen.
 This includes harsh brushes that can cause scratching and spirits that can even erode in some cases.

 - When washing with cloth and brush, be sure to not scrub so hard as to dent or otherwise damage the screen.

 - Be careful if attempting to use a vacuum cleaner to remove dust or dirt, as some big pieces can become stuck.